usnistgov/5gdeploy/ndndpdk/README.md

 * `--up=ndndpdk`: NDN-DPDK UPF

 5gdeploy does not build NDN-DPDK Docker images because compilation options are hardware dependent.
-You must [build the `localhost/ndn-dpdk` container image](https://github.com/usnistgov/ndn-dpdk/blob/main/docs/Docker.md) and made it available on each UPF host.
+You must [build the `localhost/ndn-dpdk` container image](https://github.com/usnistgov/ndn-dpdk/blob/main/docs/Docker.md) and make it available on each UPF host.

 ## NDN-UPF